 - If you want to (NOT required), simulate this design in Quartus.
 There will be no credit for doing this part. - 4.
-Design a solution for this problem using D flipflop(s) for all the state bits, but this time use a VHDL program instead of the combinational circuits that drive the flip-flops.
+Design a solution for this problem using D flip-flop(s) for all the state bits, but this time use a

+VHDL program instead of the combinational circuits that drive the flip-flops.
 The design should be named Lab5_DFF_Traf_Cont.
-Your design will consist of a VHDL and a bdf file; the bdf file will have an instantiation of the VHDL design and the required connections to the flipflops.
+Your design will consist of a VHDL and a bdf file; the bdf file will have an instantiation of the VHDL design and the required connections to the flip-flops.
 (See the Creating Graphical Components file on the website for information on how to incorporate VHDL code in a bdf file.)
 Output the state bits (the outputs of the flip-flops) so that you always know the present state of your system.
 Having these state bit outputs available greatly simplifies the debugging process.

 - 5. Simulate this design in Quartus.
-As always, annotate your design simulation. - 6.
-Make a debounced switch circuit for your clock input using the red SPDT switch included in your lab kit.
-Use your DE10-Lite for the NAND or NOR part of the debouncing circuit.
-You will add the necessary logic to the bdf file described above.
-Use KEY0 or KEY1 on the DE10-Lite for your clock input. - 7.
-Program your PLD with your Lab5 DFF Traf Cont design.
+As always, annotate your design simulation. - Make a debounced switch circuit for your clock input using the red SPDT switch included in your lab kit.
+Use either your DE10-Lite or an external NAND or NOR as part of the debouncing circuit. - 7.
+Program your PLD with your Lab5_DFF_Traf_Cont design.
 You can use your DE10-Lite or your DAD for the non-clock inputs and outputs.
 Use a debounced switch circuit for your clock.
 If using your DAD as I/O for your DE10-Lite, it may be easier to use the 2x20 male GPIO headers on the DE10-Lite.
-See Chapter 3.5 of the DE10-Lite Manual for the associated pins.
+See the DE10-Lite Pins document on our website or Chapter 3.5 of the DE10-Lite Manual for the associated pins.